Phala-Network/khala-parachain/polkadot-launch/README.md

   node:
   - We build a fresh chain spec using the `chain` parameter specified in your config.
     - Includes the authorities you specified.
-    - Includes changes to the `parachainsConfiguration`.
+    - Includes changes to the `paras`.
     - Includes parachains you have added.
       - `wasm` is generated using the `<node> export-genesis-wasm` subcommand.
       - `header` is retrieved by calling `api.rpc.chain.getHeader(genesis_hash)`.